xxxzc/xps15-9570-macos/README.md

 ### Intel Wireless Card

-This config supports Intel Wireless Card, but the default `AirportItlwm.kext` is for Catalina, if you are running Big Sur or other versions of macOS, you have to replace the default one from [OpenIntelWireless/itlwm](https://github.com/OpenIntelWireless/itlwm/releases).
+This config supports Intel Wireless Card, but the default `AirportItlwm.kext` is for **BigSur**, if you are running other versions of macOS, you have to replace the default one from [OpenIntelWireless/itlwm](https://github.com/OpenIntelWireless/itlwm/releases).

 ### Big Sur